kajalsabu/kajalsabu/README.md

 ### Hi there 👋
-## I am a Electronics and Communication student
+## I am an Electronics and Communication student